dbaranchuk/human-pose-annotator/README.md

 Delete the data from ./data and put your images there.

-ImageNamesToJSON.py creates data.json with the image names from ./data
+ImageNamesToJSON.py creates data.json that includes the image names from ./data
 ```
 python ImageNamesToJSON.py
 ``````